GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```
 !!!
 Note
     Make sure that all your hosts file have the correct configuration to point the IPs of all IDPs and loadbalancer to the responding hostnames.
-For us all three servers have the following added in `/etc/hosts`.

     ```
     45.55.232.15    loadbalancer.example.org (NGINX server) -- for us this has not been setup yet